 Rituals for the Worn-Out Caregiver: Nurturing Yourself with Intentional Self-Care

 When we give so much of ourselves, whether to little ones, families, or clients, we risk caregiver burnout and compassion fatigue.
 Both can lead to exhaustion, emotional numbing, anxiety, physical illness, and detachment.
 Without tending to our own bodies, we stop being able to hold space for others.
-We have to refill ourselves—not selfishly—but so we can keep standing with the ones who need us most.
+We have to refill ourselves, so we can keep standing with the ones who need us most.

 My Favorite Ritual Tools and How I Use Them

-Here are the tools that ground me—and how I’ve built rituals around them to make self-care intentional and comforting:
+Here are the tools that ground me, and how I’ve built rituals around them to make self-care intentional and comforting:

 1. Warm Bath

 Ritual: Lighting a candle, playing activations for rest and rejuvenation, and soaking in my bath.
 The warmth welcomes my body into rest.
+I try to read, but always end up falling asleep in the bathtub.

 2. At Home Pedicure